LoopKit/loopdocs/docs/nightscout/remote-overrides.md

     And read this entire page - focus on warnings and caveats.

 !!! tip "New Feature in Loop 3"
-    Remote bolus and remote carb capability is added with Loop 3, currently under test as Loop dev.
+    Remote bolus and remote carb capability is added with Loop 3.
 In order to support this capability, there are new minimum versions:

-    * Loop 3 (Loop dev) or newer
+    * Loop 3 or newer
     * iOS 15.1 or newer
     * Nightscout version 14.2.6 or newer
         * Required to get all the features